 Protein shakes make me feel weird.

 Most protein shakes make me feel weird, so I created drink wholesome.
-It is additive-free, dairy-free, and made with real foods, not protein isolates – 99% of supplements fail to meet at least one of these criteria.
-This makes it perfect for people with gut issues and sensitive stomachs, as well as for people just looking to boost their protein intake without the processing and added junk.
-Order samples to see if my protein powder is right for you.
+It is made with a short list of simple ingredients, making it perfect for people with gut issues and sensitive stomachs.
+Order samples to see if my simple protein powder is right for you.

 Why do protein shakes make me feel weird?